hoverflies

 The food plant of the larva is houseleek.
 Larvae mine the leaves of houseleeks.
 Maybe Cheilosia caerulescens is spread by the sale of this garden plant.
 But that is not certain.

 Cheilosia variabilis.
 Genus: Cheilosia. male..
 Cheilosia variabilis.
 Genus: Cheilosia. male.
 Cheilosia variabilis.
 Genus: Cheilosia. male.
 Cheilosia variabilis.
 Genus: Cheilosia. male.
 Cheilosia variabilis.
 Genus: Cheilosia. male Male.
 Cheilosia variabilis.
 Genus: Cheilosia. female Female.
-Cheilosia variabilis.
+Figwort Blacklet (Cheilosia variabilis).
 Genus: Cheilosia.
 Family hoverflies (Syrphidae).

 A common species on the sandy soils It can be found at sunny spots along the forest.